minio/docs/source/operations/cert-manager/cert-manager-tenants.rst

 With the Certificate Authority and ``Issuer`` in place for the tenant's namespace, you can now :ref:`deploy the object store tenant <minio-k8s-deploy-minio-tenant>`.

-Use the tenant YAML modified above to disable AutoCert and reference the secret you generated.
+Use the modified baseline tenant YAML to disable AutoCert and reference the secret you generated.